BiggestLittleFC/biggestlittlefc.github.io/theme/story-friday.md

 </div>

 <p>( END: "POWER" )</p>

 <p>Sahny sighs and heads back to the hotel room to change into a different suit, needing to save the deer for Saturday night.
 As they approach the room a note on the door catches their eyes, and it reads:</p>

-<p>“You were fire out there!
-Looking forward to seeing you win, fam.” -- Keystone~</p>
+<p>"You were fire out there!
+Looking forward to seeing you win, fam." -- Keystone~</p>

-<p>Sahny’s hands shake in excitement and shock, quickly looking around to see if anyone else is in the hallway.
+<p>Sahny's hands shake in excitement and shock, quickly looking around to see if anyone else is in the hallway.
 The idea that their idol stalked them back to their room is quickly shot down by the familiar drawing left on the door that Baz did for the four of them.
 Entering the room to change, the door shuts behind the hyena with a soft click.</p>

 <h3>INT.
 CON SPACE - NIGHT</h3>

-<p>HALLWAY OUTSIDE PANELS</p>
+<h3>HALLWAY OUTSIDE PANELS</h3>

 <p>In a short corridor with gaudy carpet and a handful of open doors with temporary signage for Fursasion panel details, Thistle and Clover rush out of one of the doorways.
 Clover jams his palms into his eyes, stretching his eyelids.
 Thistle is stiff shoulder and wide-eyed.</p>